 Jamaica welcomes historic flight from Nigeria

-ST JAMES, Jamaica — Jamaica yesterday welcomed its first flight from Lagos, Nigeria to the Sangster International Airport in St James.
+NIGERIAN airline Air Peace made its historic direct flight from Lagos to the Sangster International Airport in Montego Bay, St James, on Monday.

+It is the first non-stop flight to the island from Nigeria and is aimed at exploring the possibility of direct round-trip commercial airlift between the two destinations.

+The flight, with 132 passengers, including Nigeria's Foreign Affairs Minister Geoffrey Onyeama, his wife Sulola Onyeama, and 19 crew members, arrived at approximately 10:15 pm.
+The 12-hour trip was arranged by tour company Nigerians Travel Too in partnership with Air Peace.

-Minister of Foreign Affairs and Foreign Trade, Senator Kamina Johnson Smith was on hand to greet Nigeria's Minister of Foreign Affairs, Geoffery Onyeama, along with other delegates who arrived on the flight carrying just under 150 persons.
+A high-level delegation led by Minister of Foreign Affairs and Foreign Trade Senator Kamina Johnson Smith and Transport and Mining Minister Robert Montague was on hand to greet the passengers.

-The minister said that she was “truly delighted that after 400 years of shared history, Jamaica and Nigeria could celebrate this historic direct charter flight from Lagos to Montego Bay.

-''The context of this flight is significant as both countries are celebrating 50 years of diplomatic relations this year."
+Senator Johnson Smith, in welcoming the Nigerians to Jamaican shores, said the flight will help to boost trade relations between the two countries and also strengthen their relationship, through tourism, air services and culture.

+“It is a true… meeting of south to south cooperation,” she said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login